eurica-larazo/gitExport/README.md

 3. until - export ending date(date and time).
 4. commit - commit id
 5. ignore - list of file path you wish to ignore
 6. log - flag for including log file to patch.
+By default log file is not included.

 # How to use
 Go to your GIT repository.